 However, search is a limited method.
 It struggles to deal with what lies outside a set of results.
 In returning only the terms one enters, a search filters out any alternative hypotheses.
 For historians, this poses particular challenges, as the language and ways of organizing knowledge in the past often differ significantly from contemporary terms and patterns of thought.
 If we use the wrong search terms, we literally misread our sources.
 Working with interfaces that tell us how many results we found without reference to how many results were possible provides us with no sense of how representative our results are.
 Moreover, the increasing numbers of results generated by search has resulted in many search tools incorporating algorithms to sort results by relevance.
 Those algorithms are often proprietary – as is the case with those used by Google and Proquest – but even when they’re not, its rare to find any explanation of how they work.

 Ngram viewers address the uncertain significance of search results by putting them in context, and creating a visualization of those results.
 The best known of those tools is the Google Books Ngram viewer: it identifies how often a search result appears in each year of a corpus, and presents those results on a line graph.
 This tool is limited by the lack of any way to access the specific texts from which the search results derive, a consequence of the copyright status of much of the material in Google Books.
 Ngram viewers built for other sets of documents do not have that constraint.
 The Bookworm ngram viewer Ben Schmidt built for Chronicling America, the Library of Congress’s collection of public domain digitized American newspapers from the period 1836-1922, allows the user to click on any year in the graph sees a list of the stories from that year in which their search term appear results, and to access the full text of those stories.
 Likewise the Bookworm Lindsay King and Peter Leonard built of Vogue magazine includes links to texts in the Proquest database of the magazine, but the texts are available only to users from institutions that subscribe to that database.
-This is also the case with Chronicle, the New York Times‘ ngram viewer, which offers links to the title and first sentence of texts, but requires a subscription to see full articles.

 However, like search, ngram viewers are limited to only showing the terms that a researcher enters.
 Tools for open-ended discovery highlight and escape that constraint.
 In the remainder of my time I want to briefly highlight some tools and examples of their use that I hope are suggestive of the possibilities of using tools for discovery – word frequency, topic modeling, and mapping, the focus of my own work.